-It is understood that, at this time, the only long-term remediation option under consideration is realignment of the entire north hill section of Highway 744.
-However, given the high cost of this option and as it is a low volume highway, it is unlikely that realignment will be undertaken in the near future.
+It is understood that, currently, the only long-term remediation option under consideration is realignment of the entire north hill section of Highway 744, and this study is currently being undertaken by CIMA+..
 Consideration is also being given to a shorter realignment which would include this Site #7.